Tips To Make Your Theme Park Visits Fun For Everyone

 - A statement indicating the guest has a disability or other qualifying impairment under the Americans with Disabilities Act (ADA) and/or applicable state law that prevents the guest from waiting in a standard queue.

-- Valid time period of disability (permanent or, if temporary, the valid time period the Pass is needed for)
+- A valid time period of disability (permanent or, if temporary, the valid time period the Pass is needed for)

 - Doctor’s signature